Search This Blog

 ______________

 With many westerners interested in Buddhism, committed to self-inquiry and practicing meditation in the various forms that have been carried to these shores by our Asian teachers, we have already seen new forms of practice and support for the teaching as well as senior practice leaders.
 And more will continue to emerge.
-Our communities, our teachers and practice centers will be distinctly Western.
+Our communities, our teachers, and practice centers will be distinctly Western.
 It’s inevitable.
 We have to create our own practice places and support our teachers.

-As James points out, different skills and talents may or may not be present in all teachers; or they may be available to varying degrees which may or may not overlap.
-Let me add a footnote to James’s piece: time, place and circumstance call forth a particular skill set.
+As James points out, different skills and talents may or may not be present in all teachers, or they may be available to varying degrees, which may or may not overlap.
+Let me add a footnote to James’s piece: time, place, and circumstance call forth a particular skill set.
 In our brief history, we have so far relied on the genius of a few pioneering teachers who were, and are, to varying degrees charismatic, skilled in directing people in meditation practice, and very resourceful in using the materials at hand, building out zendos in their garages.

-The first generation of teachers, both Asian and Western, have left us a legacy.
-We’re already a generation away from our Asian teachers; a whole new generation of homegrown American and European teachers have authorized a new crop of dharma heirs, and although I think for the most part that they’ve served the dharma well, there have been a few who would give a bathtub full of bodhisattvas pause.
+The first generation of teachers, both Asian and Western, has left us a legacy.
+We’re already a generation away from our Asian teachers; a whole new generation of homegrown American and European teachers has authorized a new crop of dharma heirs, and although I think for the most part that they’ve served the dharma well, there have been a few who would give a bathtub full of bodhisattvas pause.

-From my reading Suzuki Roshi was a fairly ordinary temple priest from Japan who blossomed in America and became the stuff of legend.
+From my reading, Suzuki Roshi was a fairly ordinary temple priest from Japan who blossomed in America and became the stuff of legend.
 His successor, Richard Baker, is a particular kind of entrepreneurial genius.
 If he’d left Harvard a few years later and hit the golden shores of California when the Silicon Valley was being born, he might have become a Gates or an Ellison.
 He’s certainly much smarter than Zuckerberg.
-Instead we had the luck of his finding his way to the Sotoshu in Japantown.
+Instead, we had the luck of his finding his way to the Sotoshu in Japantown.
 His personality, charisma and skill set created the San Francisco Zen Center as a platform for Suzuki.
 He matched the role Suzuki Roshi entrusted to him.
-Acknowledging this, old time students still call Baker “Roshi'' instead of the familiar first name basis adopted by the second wave.
+Acknowledging this, old-time students still call Baker “Roshi'' instead of the familiar first-name basis adopted by the second wave.

-Lachs deconstructs the enlightenment myth of transmission in terms of something added, and misunderstood, during the dharma’s transport to the Western shores.
+Lachs deconstructs the enlightenment myth of transmission in terms of something added and misunderstood during the dharma’s transport to the Western shores.
 There is a lot to consider in his analysis, but I am equally interested in Richard Baker’s seemingly endless creativity for adapting traditional forms.
 Old wine in new skin.
 I don’t think that there is any Westerner who is more careful of traditional Japanese priestly rituals while at the same time being extremely resourceful, creating innovative ways of combining livelihood and practice.
 Some ventures were more successful than others, but Baker built a large, successful center with several campuses, and he opened the first secluded Zen monastery in the West.
 Maezumi and Glassman also created large and important institutions, but, at least from my reading, they relied more on some very creative people who were attracted to the practice.
-Not that Suzuki and Richard didn’t attract bright and creative people, but they were always in Baker’s shadow which, in my view, was as much the source of the upheaval at Zen Center as any alleged sexual impropriety.
+Not that Suzuki and Richard didn’t attract bright and creative people, but they were always in Baker’s shadow, which, in my view, was as much the source of the upheaval at Zen Center as any alleged sexual impropriety.

 ______________

-A marginal note, not meant to disparage any particular teacher, it seems that when I hold impermanence close and real, not becoming obsessed with real estate or dependent on income from student housing fees, my practice becomes more free and expansive.
+A marginal note, not meant to disparage any particular teacher, it seems that when I hold impermanence close and real, not becoming obsessed with real estate or dependent on income from student housing fees, my practice becomes freer and expansive.
 That might be just my experience.
 As I age, schlepping cushions up and down country roads has lost its Dharma Bums romanticism.
-However, holing up in cheap rooms in a gentrifying ghetto might even lead Roshi to becoming a Grumpy Old Man.
+However, holing up in cheap rooms in a gentrifying ghetto might even lead Roshi to become a Grumpy Old Man.
 Some facts of life are inescapable.

 I am grateful to the many Buddhist teachers who have done everything they’ve done to plant dharma seeds here in the West.
-In my estimation all the teachers I mentioned above deserve the revered title of Roshi.
+In my estimation, all the teachers I mentioned above deserve the revered title of Roshi.
 Each very willingly shared their meditation experience.
-Each was unique, some even quirky truth be told, but I revere their teaching.
+Each was unique, some even quirky, truth be told, but I revere their teaching.
 They helped me in ways I didn't expect.
 They made a difference in my life, and I don’t know if they were enlightened.

 ______________

 No one is perfect.
-Richard Baker with his knack for envisioning and accomplishing huge projects could have done things better.
+Richard Baker, with his knack for envisioning and accomplishing huge projects, could have done things better.
 He admits it, and it is even possible that had he the chance to redo a few things, he might entertain the prospect.
 But owing to the nature of karma, that is not going to happen.
 And so there are stories and conversations that saddle us on the one hand with the myth of “Super Roshi,” he who can keep the coffers full, invent delicious yet simple foods for the sangha’s table, procure awesome religious art for the zendo, interest important and influential people in the possibility of Zen, deliver talks that inspire as well as calm emotional storms and say the perfect turning word at the exact moment required.
 For contrast or in opposition is the “Teacher of No Rank.”
 There are several versions of this I’ve heard over the years, but the one I chose to poke gentle fun at here is the “Lady in Sneakers,” a Miss Marple Roshi who lets the path take whatever twists and turns are in the cards, all the while quietly and stealthily watching out for Truth, Justice and the Buddha Way.
 (And of course never getting involved in any sexual intrigue).

 Although I had to pick and choose from my heap of memories to create this SNL Zen sketch, each of the characteristics I highlight I’ve overheard in Zen centers.
 I confess to making up the character of the “Super Roshi,” but the “Lady in Sneakers” comes from a dharma talk by a woman who has received transmission.
 I intended for them to be funny, but blog posts don't allow for hearing feedback chuckles.
 These myths are also the stuff that fuels expectations.
 We’ve all heard some variations of these myths, and I submit that they stand in our way as much as “Transmitted Enlightenment Roshi.”